 We incorporate education into our giving circle activities, so that our donation committee can research organizations and the programs they’re implementing for efficiency, effectiveness, and accountability.
 We work hard for our money and we want our money to work hard, too!

 Not all charities are created equal.
 Some are doing amazing work, maximizing every dollar spent, and making a huge impact on the problem.
 Others struggle with organizational efficiency, have high operating costs, paying large salaries for fund raisers and CEO’s, and, in a few circumstances, committing fraud and embezzlement.
-We’ll often call our charities to speak with a founder or executive.
-It’s amazing what you can discover about their passion and their organization from a phone call.

 You can give as much or as little time to this as you want.
 You might decide to be on the donation committee or not.
 You’re just one person with a busy schedule, but when lots of people come together to support the same cause, you leverage the time of all our members.
 You can always feel great about how you donate while you focus on your work, your family, and your friends.